Production Ready

 START([Start]) --> LOAD[Load Workflow Config]

-VALIDATE --> INIT[Initialize Agents]
+VALIDATE --> INIT[Initialize adapters by type]

 INIT --> ITER{Iteration < Max?}